bahrus/be-resourceful/README.md

 <nav be-resourceful='["foo/:view", "foo/:edit"]'></nav>
 ```

 Example 3:  Capturing selected events from within the nav element.
+[WIP]

 be-resourceful can work well with be-selectable, and transfer metadata from the selected hyperlink into appHistory.state.